Uvacoder/xxx-notes-twhite2/src/site/notes/Ideas.md

 I wondered if you could possibly distribute [[Malware/Malware\|Malware]] in either one of these containers, [[What is The Cyber Kill Chain and How to Use it Effectively#^4214be\|specifically through pirated software]].

 Ok great.
-Got the malware installed and it is executable. [[What is The Cyber Kill Chain and How to Use it Effectively#^666162\|But ah.
-Apple has Gatekeeper, a security tool to prevent the installation of malicious software]].
+Got the malware installed and it is executable. [[What is The Cyber Kill Chain and How to Use it Effectively#^666162\|What is The Cyber Kill Chain and How to Use it Effectively#^666162]].

 There are three levels of permissions in Gatekeeper: